 - In their pre-commercial, phase-3, late-stage clinical drug trials

-- The client needed assistance identifying gaps and developing an implementation roadmap for their Quality Management System (QMS)
+- The customer needed assistance identifying gaps and developing an implementation roadmap for their Quality Management System (QMS)

 - The roadmap defined a deployment schedule and the new GxP capabilities needing to be implemented within their QMS to prepare for commercialization

-- A strict deadline for a pre-approval inspection (PAI) was scheduled with the regulatory authority, and the client needed a high-performance team and professional project management to accelerate the timeline
+- A strict deadline for a pre-approval inspection (PAI) was scheduled with the regulatory authority, and the customer needed a high-performance team and professional project management to accelerate the timeline

 - The project required the coordination of a large multi-functional team requiring alignment from all stakeholders to support the implementation of the new QMS

-- The client required a cGMP training program to get the organization up to speed on the latest regulatory requirements
+- The customer required a cGMP training program to get the organization up to speed on the latest regulatory requirements